 The next move to the prestigious Marlands House in Havelock Road saw pupil numbers increase to over 100.

-As the school community continued to expand, purpose built buildings were built on the Hill Lane site and opened in the summer of 1938.
+As the school community continued to expand, new modern buildings were constructed on the Hill Lane site and opened in the summer of 1938.

 At the outbreak of war in 1939, the whole school community was evacuated to Poole Grammar School and the site at Hill Lane was occupied by the British Army.

-In 1978, the school's future was threatened by the Labour Government's 1976 Education Act forbidding selection by academic ability within the state sector.
-In order to avoid diluting the academic excellence of the school, King Edward's was forced to become independent or close.
+The school's future was threatened by the 1976 Education Act forbidding selection by academic ability within the state sector.
+In order to avoid diluting the academic excellence of the school, King Edward's took the difficult decision to become independent; the alternative was to close.

 In 1983, having been a boys' school for 430 years, King Edward's welcomed girls into its Sixth Form.